---

 The solution is to create a [Fly Volume](https://fly.io/docs/volumes/).

-environment variable to cause Rails to put your database on that volume.
-The result will be the following lines in your fly.toml
+Once you have created a volume, you will need to set the `DATABASE_URL` environment variable to cause Rails to put your database on that volume.
+The result will be the following lines in your `fly.toml` file:

 [env]